Key Question: What are the real world career applications for Navigational Skills in Aviation?

 Navigation is defined as a field of study that focuses on the process of monitoring and controlling the movement of a craft or vehicle from one place to another.
 The field of navigation includes four general categories: land navigation, marine navigation, aeronautic navigation, and space navigation.

 In this modern time of advanced Global Positioning System (GPS) – almost everyone has a handy and easy to use instrument that can tell where you are – and more importantly, where you want to go.
 Personal navigation has never been easier.
 But what came before GPS?
 And what would we do if GPS were lost – or worse – no longer available.
 Long before GPS, early explorers relied on the stars, moon, planets, and sun for navigation (Celestial navigation).
 Using the stars & sun to measure longitude and latitude, they were able to determine their approximate position and chart a course to their destination.
 As technology improved, radio beacons replaced stars as a primary navigation method.
 And then satellites eventually replaced radio beacons.
 But there has always remained a need for back-up navigation methods.

 Click Here for an explanation of Navigation types, methods, tools, and techniques.

-For more advanced information on Navigation and its many sub-sciences, visit the Massachusetts Institute of Technology (MIT) Open Courseware “Modern Navigation”
+For more advanced information on Navigation and it’s many sub-sciences, visit the Massachusetts Institute of Technology (MIT) Open Courseware “Modern Navigation”

 Your STEM Flights Navigation mission will include basic GPS navigation, piloting, and dead reckoning.
 You & your pilot will plan a mission to several waypoints on the map and (using a combination of navigation types & techniques) navigate your aircraft to the final destination.
 By the mission end, you will have learned how to navigate without the electronic crutch of GPS.